Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Cook was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Cook was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups represented in Cook are English at 27.2%, Australian at 23.4%, and Irish at 10.5%.
-Notably, Welsh is overrepresented at 0.9% (vs regional 0.6%), Hungarian at 0.5% (vs 0.3%), and French at 0.9% (vs 0.4%).
+In terms of ancestry, the top three represented groups in Cook are English at 27.2%, Australian at 23.4%, and Irish at 10.5%.
+There are also notable divergences in the representation of certain ethnic groups: Welsh is overrepresented at 0.9% (vs regional 0.6%), Hungarian at 0.5% (vs regional 0.3%), and French at 0.9% (vs regional 0.4%).

 Frequently Asked Questions - Diversity